petervdpas/goop2/docs/TEMPLATES_AND_GROUPS.md

 ### Example: Quiz Flow

-1. Teacher selects the "Quiz" template and creates questions
+1. Teacher selects the "Quiz" template and creates questions (stored in teacher's local DB)
-2. Teacher creates an **open, ephemeral group** named "History Quiz - Chapter 5"
+2. Teacher shares their site URL or creates an **open, ephemeral group** named "History Quiz - Chapter 5"
-3. Group appears on the community's peers page
+3. Students visit the teacher's quiz page at `/p/<teacher>/`
-4. Students click "Join" — they're added to the group
-5. Teacher starts the quiz — questions are broadcast via the **group channel**
+4. `goop-data.js` detects the remote context — all API calls route to teacher's DB via P2P
-6. Students submit answers — sent to the teacher's peer via **group messages**
+5. Students submit answers — each response is written to **teacher's database** with `_owner = student's peer ID`
-7. Teacher's peer grades answers, stores results in **SQLite**
+6. Teacher's peer grades answers directly from its own SQLite
-8. Leaderboard is shared via **group state sync**
-9. Quiz ends — group auto-dissolves
+7. Students can revisit to see results — queries return their own rows (matched by `_owner`)
+8. Optionally, a group channel provides real-time coordination (timer, leaderboard sync)
-10. Results persist in the teacher's database for grading
+9. Results persist in the teacher's database for grading

 ### Example: Chess Match